smedrec/smart-logs/.qoder/repowiki/en/content/Getting Started.md

 - **PostgreSQL**: Running on port 5432
 - **Redis**: Running on port 6379
 - **Inngest**: For workflow processing (if applicable)
+- **OpenTelemetry Collector**: Running on port 4318 for OTLP traces

 The server application automatically connects to these services using the environment variables.